 Doctors often use these additional therapies for people with moderate or severe COPD:

 Oxygen therapy.
 If there isn't enough oxygen in your blood, you may need supplemental oxygen.
-There are several devices to deliver oxygen to your lungs, including lightweight, portable units that you can take with you to run errands and get around town.
+There are several devices that deliver oxygen to your lungs, including lightweight, portable units that you can take with you to run errands and get around town.

 Some people with COPD use oxygen only during activities or while sleeping.
 Others use oxygen all the time.
-Oxygen therapy can improve quality of life and is the only COPD therapy proven to extend life.
+Oxygen therapy can improve quality of life and is the only COPD therapy proved to extend life.
 Talk to your doctor about your needs and options.

 Pulmonary rehabilitation program.
 These programs generally combine education, exercise training, nutrition advice and counseling.
 You'll work with a variety of specialists, who can tailor your rehabilitation program to meet your needs.

-Pulmonary rehabilitation may shorten hospitalizations, increase your ability to participate in everyday activities and improve your quality of life.
+Pulmonary rehabilitation after episodes of worsening COPD may reduce readmission to the hospital, increase your ability to participate in everyday activities and improve your quality of life.
 Talk to your doctor about referral to a program.

 Even with ongoing treatment, you may experience times when symptoms become worse for days or weeks.
 This is called an acute exacerbation, and it may lead to lung failure if you don't receive prompt treatment.

 Exacerbations may be caused by a respiratory infection, air pollution or other triggers of inflammation.
-Whatever the cause, it's important to seek prompt medical help if you notice a sustained increase in coughing, a change in your mucus or if you have a harder time breathing.
+Whatever the cause, it's important to seek prompt medical help if you notice a sustained increase in coughing or a change in your mucus, or if you have a harder time breathing.

 When exacerbations occur, you may need additional medications (such as antibiotics, steroids or both), supplemental oxygen or treatment in the hospital.
-Once symptoms improve, your doctor will talk with you about measures to prevent future exacerbations, such as quitting smoking, taking inhaled steroids, long-acting bronchodilators or other medications, getting your annual flu vaccine, and avoiding air pollution whenever possible.
+Once symptoms improve, your doctor can talk with you about measures to prevent future exacerbations, such as quitting smoking; taking inhaled steroids, long-acting bronchodilators or other medications; getting your annual flu vaccine; and avoiding air pollution whenever possible.

 Surgery is an option for some people with some forms of severe emphysema who aren't helped sufficiently by medications alone.
 Surgical options include:

 Lung volume reduction surgery.
 In this surgery, your surgeon removes small wedges of damaged lung tissue from the upper lungs.
 This creates extra space in your chest cavity so that the remaining healthier lung tissue can expand and the diaphragm can work more efficiently.
 In some people, this surgery can improve quality of life and prolong survival.

 Lung transplant.
 Lung transplantation may be an option for certain people who meet specific criteria.
 Transplantation can improve your ability to breathe and to be active.
-However, it's a major operation that has significant risks, such as organ rejection, and it's necessary to take lifelong immune-suppressing medications.
+However, it's a major operation that has significant risks, such as organ rejection, and you?ll need to take lifelong immune-suppressing medications.

 Bullectomy.
-Large air spaces (bullae) form in the lungs when the walls of the air sacs are destroyed.
+Large air spaces (bullae) form in the lungs when the walls of the air sacs (alveoli) are destroyed.
 These bullae can become very large and cause breathing problems.
 In a bullectomy, doctors remove bullae from the lungs to help improve air flow.